Lindawa40/alx-system_engineering-devops/README.md

 #!/bin/bash
-this file is in alx engineering devops
+this file is in alx engineering devops repository